 What types of partnerships does the VPRI support?

-The University of Toronto (U of T) is a highly research-intensive university with researchers dedicated to addressing pressing issues relevant to society.
-Part of the mandate of the Division of the Vice-President, Research and Innovation (VPRI) is to help foster institutional partnerships with external organizations to advance research knowledge and to translate the results into socioeconomic benefits within Canada and around the world through partnerships with community groups, foundations, the private sector, governments, non-governmental organizations, policy-makers, and others.
+The University of Toronto (U of T) is one of the world’s top research-intensive universities with a community of researchers dedicated to addressing pressing global issues.
+Part of the mandate of the Division of the Vice-President, Research and Innovation (VPRI) is to help foster institutional partnerships with external organizations to advance research knowledge and to translate the results into socioeconomic benefits within Canada and around the world.
+Partnerships may be with community groups, foundations, the private sector, governments, non-governmental organizations, policy-makers, and others.

 Who is this for?